Modern Patio Lighting Ideas

 Java LED Outdoor Ceiling Fan by Minka Aire

 Make the most of your outdoor space by ensuring it can be used year-round, from sweltering heat to chillier evenings.
-An outdoor light and ceiling fan keeps air moving if spaces get stuffy, and an outdoor fireplace keeps it cozy when the temperature drops.
+Outdoor lights and outdoor ceiling fans keep air moving if spaces get stuffy, and an outdoor fireplace keeps it cozy when the temperature drops.

 Let the Light Play